-Yes this recipe is still made with tortilla chips (tough to be perfect all the time;-) but it is full of healthy fats and fibre from the avocado, iron and protein from the cashews and black beans and cleansing nutrients from the cilantro.
-And it isn't bogged down with cholesterol and unhealthy fats that are the main ingredients in dairy cheese.
+Yes, this recipe is still made with tortilla chips (tough to be perfect all the time;-) but it's also full of healthy fats and fibre from the avocado, iron and protein from the cashews and black beans and doesn't have the cholesterol that dairy cheese does.

-A fun, easy healthy snack (which I sometimes call dinner) that tastes delicious!
+A fun, easy snack (which can sometimes be dinner) that tastes delicious...

 serves 2 - 4